anantlk/Mouse-pointer-controller-using-iris/README.md

 1.Controls the mouse pointer using iris

-2.Tracks the images of the location the user is am seeing on the laptop.
+2.Tracks the images of the location the user is seeing on the laptop.

 3.Run Code: